Narayana108/awesome-privacy/README.md

 ## Youtube alternatives
 >Youtube does not support freespeech and may remove your videos if they dont like
->it
+>it.
->These dont have ads, algorythms
+>These dont have ads nor algorythms to supress or promote information
 - [lbry](https://lbry.tv/) - Decentrilised
 - [bitchute](https://www.bitchute.com/)
 - [bittube](https://bittube.tv/)